Celarity Blog • Updated Feb 1, 2023

 How to Bounce Back After a Layoff

-However, if you approach getting laid off as an opportunity to be mindful and assess your career goals, the change could be all for the better.
-To find success after a layoff, here are the first steps you should take:
+While we know it may be difficult to stay positive during this time, if you approach getting laid off as an opportunity to be mindful and assess your career goals, the change could be all for the better.
+To find success after a layoff, here is a list of our recommended steps to take.

 Don’t Burn Bridges

-You organized your finances, took some time for yourself and strategized your job search.
+You organized your thoughts, took some time for yourself, and strategized your job search.
 Now it’s time to start applying!
 Remember to take your time with each application, fine-tuning it to be cohesive with what the job description says.